ibexa/documentation-user/docs/personalization/use_cases.md

 - Related content shown on the content detail page

 ![Similar products on a product detail page](img/use_case_detail_page.png "Similar products on a product detail page")

+## Multiple website hosting

+If your [[= product_name =]] instance hosts multiple websites, you can configure the Personalization service to provide independent recommendations for each of these sites.
+This can eliminate irrelevant recommendations when there are:

+- Multiple websites that belong to different customers
+- Both eCommerce and content publishing websites
+- Multiple localized versions of the same digital presence
+- Several eCommerce websites operating under different brands

+To get independent results for different websites, you must [set up](enabling_personalization.md) and [configure](perso_configuration.md) the service separately for each of these sites.